-Financial assets, other than those at FVTPL, are assessed for indicators of impairment at each reporting end date.
+Financial assets, other than those measured at fair value through profit or loss, are assessed for indicators of impairment at each reporting end date.

 Financial assets are impaired where there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the investment have been affected.